olfram fragments this encounter. He gives this cousin the name,

 breaks the news to Parzival.

-indirect knowledge of Chrétien or other sources, since he does not follow Wolfram at
+knowledge of Chrétien or other sources, since he does not follow Wolfram at all.
+The

-has not yet discovered who he is -- is one that is found not only in the Grail romances but also in a group of stories (or variants of the same story) about
+discovered who he is -- is one that is found not only in the Grail romances but also in a group of stories (or variants of the same story) about The Fair Unknown.

 Left: Wagner's sketch for the knights' headdress.